 Best Cooking System: Integrated canister stove

-Noodles: Remember in high school when you were on the ___ team and your coach advised a pasta dinner before race day?
+Noodles: Remember in high school when your coach advised a pasta dinner before race day?
 For the same reasons, a noodle based dinner is great for adding calories to your tired body.
 Sauce them, spice them, melt cheese over them, or add peanut butter and vegetables with hot sauce for a Thai inspired dinner.
 The possibilities are endless.

 Set up your stove with a large rock on the outside edge; the rock should create a level surface with the stove.
 Place the pizza pan on the stove with only a third of the pan receiving direct heat and the other portion of the pan balancing on the rock.
 Continuously rotate the pan- this is called the 'Around the clock' method.
 Depending on the dough thickness and amount of toppings, fresh 'baked' pizza takes anywhere from 15-45 minutes.
 By evenly distributing the heat with this method, you are able to mimic a baking oven.